SELECT clause (JPQL / Criteria API)

 SELECT c.capital.name FROM Country AS c WHERE c.name = :name

-Because construction of managed entity objects has some overhead, queries that return non entity objects, as the two queries above, are usually more efficient.
+Because the construction of managed entities has some overhead, queries that return non-entities, like the two previous queries, are often more efficient.
 Such queries are useful mainly for displaying information efficiently.
-They are less productive with operations that update or delete entity objects, in which managed entity objects are needed.
+They are less useful in operations that use the results to update and delete, which require managed entities.

-Managed entity objects can, however, be returned from a query that uses projection when a result path expression resolves to an entity.
-For example, the following query returns a managed City entity object:
+Managed entities can, however, be returned from a query that uses projection when a result path expression resolves to an entity.
+For example, the following query returns a managed City entity:

 SELECT c.capital FROM Country AS c WHERE c.name = :name

-Result expressions that represent anything but entity objects (e.g. values of system types and user defined embeddable objects) return as results value copies that are not associated with the containing entities.
-Therefore, embedded objects that are retrieved directly by a result path expression are not associated with an EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context. and changes to them when a transaction is active are not propagated to the database.
+Result expressions that represent anything other than entities (for example, values of system types and user-defined embeddable objects) return value copies that are not associated with the containing entities.
+Therefore, embedded objects that are retrieved directly by a result path expression are not associated with an EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context., and changes to them during an active transaction are not propagated to the database.

 The SELECT clause may also define composite results: